thln/Sim-City-201/README.md

     in order to see the different scenarios running.
   + *Since we have implemented all the main scenarios, we have not implemented a configuration file under the time constraints.
 However all normative scenerios can be tracked via the Trace Panel.*
   + We recommend restarting the application each time.
+  + In order to run the test cases, please open the respective directory (market.test, bank.test, restaurant.test, housing.test), right click the test you want to run, and run as JUNIT test.

 ###Unimplemented/Not Working (V1)
   + There is currently no busing system/roads/cars.
 Everyone walks.